DiRW: Path-Aware Digraph Learning for Heterophily

 To address \textbf{Q3}, we conducted experiments to evaluate the efficiency of DiRW.
-We selected an spatial-based baseline ADPA and two spectral-based baselines Magnet and LightDiC to benchmark their performance and efficiency.
-The metric for efficiency was established based on the total time required to run each model for five times, with the results graphically depicted in Fig.~\ref{fig: effiency}.
+We selected a spatial-based baseline, ADPA, and two spectral-based baselines, Magnet and LightDiC, to benchmark their performance and efficiency.
+The metric for efficiency was established based on the total time required to run each model five times, with the results graphically depicted in Fig.~\ref{fig: effiency}.

 From the visual representation, it is evident that the superiority of DiRW lies in both predictive accuracy and operational efficiency.
-Despite the variability in the optimal adaptive walk length and walk numbers across different datasets, which might introduce some instability in computational time, DiRW maintains an acceptable time cost and consistently outperforms ADPA.
-The result reveals that ADPA is consistently the most time-consuming model.
-This is largely due to its intricate architecture, featuring hierarchical attention mechanisms and multiple convolution layers, which increases its computational complexity and resource requirements.
+Although optimal adaptive walk lengths and numbers vary between datasets, causing some fluctuations in computational time, DiRW achieves the best performance and efficiency due to its lightweight learning mechanism.
+ADPA is consistently the most time-consuming model, largely due to its intricate architecture, featuring hierarchical attention mechanisms and multiple convolution layers, which increases its computational and resource complexity.

-Significantly, the majority of DiRW's running time is consumed by the sampling stage, which can be a bottleneck in the overall training process.
-However, by pre-processing this sampling stage and storing the sequences, which is similar to the approach employed by PathNet, we can considerably enhance the efficiency of the training pipeline.
-Furthermore, DiRW's rapid learning mechanism is designed to leverage these pre-processed sequences effectively, facilitating a more streamlined and accelerated training process.
+Notably, the sampling stage constitutes the primary computational bottleneck in DiRW's workflow, accounting for the majority of its running time.
+By adopting a pre-processing strategy analogous to PathNet, where we precompute and store sampled sequences, we can substantially optimize the training pipeline's efficiency.
+This preparatory approach synergizes effectively with DiRW's dedicated rapid learning mechanism, facilitating more accelerated training.